-Likewise, if the entity is covered by the tax benefits it must comply with the accounting obligations set forth in the regulations that govern them.
+Likewise, if the entity is covered by the tax benefits established in Law 49/2002, it must comply (art.
+3.8) "with the accounting obligations set forth in the regulations that govern them or, failing that, in the Commercial Code and complementary provisions ".
+You can find more information here.